 The Environmental Genome database is a powerful collaboration resource to address some of the most pressing problems – and opportunities – of our day.
 Among them, a new way to measure environmental impacts throughout the supply chain and reduce global warming.

-This open-source database maps the carbon and other environmental footprints of the industrial chemicals used in the trillions of materials and products used globally.
-It enables the detailed estimate of greenhouse gas emissions and provides the means for credible public disclosures of the direct and indirect emissions of manufactured products that investors, corporate procurement professionals, customers, and regulators worldwide are moving toward.
+This transparent database maps the carbon and other environmental footprints of the industrial chemicals used in the trillions of materials and products used globally.
+It enables the detailed estimate of greenhouse gas emissions and provides the means for credible public disclosures of the direct and indirect emissions of manufactured products that regulators, investors, corporate procurement professionals, and customers are moving toward.

 The nonprofit Environmental Genome Initiative was founded in 2017 after Dr. Michael Overcash, Ph.D., and a number of his scientific colleagues discovered a repeating pyramidal shape as they mapped detailed chemical manufacturing processes.